 The most expensive stamp in the world is the 1856 British Guiana One-Cent Magenta.
 It is also considered the rarest.
 It sold at auction in 2014 for $9.5 million.
-What makes this tiny piece of so rare and so expensive?
+What makes this tiny piece so rare and expensive?
 It has to do with the history behind it and how it is the only one of its kind.

 To make up for the shortfall, and to have the ability to deliver the letters and newspapers around the colony, the postmaster decided to make a provisional stamp until the remaining number of stamps arrived.
-He enlisted the help of the official newspaper of the colony, the Official Gazette, to print up some temporary stamps.
+He enlisted the help of the official newspaper of the colony, the Official Gazette, to print some temporary stamps.

-The printer at the Official Gazette completed two different types of stamp.
-A one-cent stamp that could be used to deliver newspapers, and four-cent stamps to be used on letters.
-The printer tried to replicate the original design of the official stamp which had an outline of a ship and the motto in Latin that read, “we give and we ask in return.”
+The printer at the Official Gazette completed two different types of stamps.
+A one-cent stamp that could be used to deliver newspapers, and a four-cent stamp to be used on letters.
+The printer tried to replicate the original design of the official stamp which had an outline of a ship and a motto in Latin that read, “we give and we ask in return.”
 When the work had been completed, the postmaster began to use the stamps.
 It’s not known how long the stamps were in circulation, but it was believed to be only a short time.
-Since the one-cent stamps were used to deliver newspapers, they were often discarded, unlike the four-cent stamps that had been used on letters.
-It wasn’t until a 12-year-old boy of Welsh Scottish descent named Vernon Vaughan came upon the stamp in 1873 while going through his uncle’s things after he had passed away.
+Since the one-cent stamps were used to deliver newspapers, they were often discarded, unlike the four-cent stamps that were used on letters.

+A 12-year-old boy of Welsh Scottish descent named Vernon Vaughan came upon the one-cent stamp in 1873 while going through his uncle’s things after he had passed away.
 Vaughan had been interested in philately, or the study of stamps, and added the odd stamp to his growing collection.

 The journey began for the one-cent stamp as it passed from the hands of one collector to another.
 In 1878, it landed in the possession of Count Philippe la Renotière von Ferrary, a stamp collector known to have the most complete stamp collection to exist in the world.
 He kept the One-Cent Magenta until his death in 1917 when he bequeathed it to the Berlin Postal Museum.
 But Ferrary’s collection was in France, and because of the end of World War I, France seized the property under provisions set by the Treaty of Versailles.
 France announced it would sell the collection at auction, and the proceeds would be deducted from reparations owed by Germany.

-The stamp was sold at auction in 1922 to collector Arthur Hind, an American industrialist, for the then record breaking amount of $32,500, which in today’s dollars would be about $471,000.
+The stamp was sold at auction in 1922 to collector Arthur Hind, an American industrialist, for the then record-breaking amount of $32,500, which in today’s dollars would be about $471,000.
 Hind died in 1933, and the stamp wound up in the hands of his estranged wife, Ann Hind.
 Hind had bequeathed items to her but specifically stated that one of those items wouldn’t be his stamp collection.
 He wanted a majority of his assets to go to his family in England.
 Ann Hind said that he had given it to her, and when the stamp was found in the home Hind had left her and not in the bank vault where the rest of his collection resided, she had a claim to its ownership.